cphjs/soft2019-databases_assignment_2/README.md

 When you run main.py it will print out the answers to questions asked in the [assignment](https://github.com/datsoftlyngby/soft2019spring-databases/blob/master/lecture_notes/02-Intro_to_MongoDB.ipynb).
 The script contains methods to get the results for all of them.
 See example output from [my results](#results)

 **Warning!** Finding the most mentioned users will take **AN UNREASONABLY LONG** time.
+Consider this part of the assignment not completed.
 By default that part of the script is commented out.
 If you really want to run that monstrosity, go into the script and uncomment code after the `Most mentioned users` print.
 But consider yourself warned.

 # Configuration